Scientific: Convolvulus cneorum

 7-9, 12-24

-Flowers & fruits: Pinkish flower buds followed by brilliant white paper-thin morning glory flowers w/ yellow throats, profuse, followed by pink post flowering sepals, fruit inconspicuous
+Flowers & Fruits: Pinkish flower buds followed by brilliant white paper-thin morning glory flowers w/ yellow throats, profuse, followed by pink post flowering sepals, attract bees; fruit inconspicuous.

-Seasonal color: Pink followed by brilliant white masses of flowers in Spring (usually second and third weeks of March), otherwise silver gray foliage rest of year
+Seasonal Color: Pink followed by brilliant white masses of flowers during spring (usually during middle and later March), otherwise silver gray foliage rest of year.

 Light: Full Sun

-Soil: Fast draining soil is an absolute must with this plant.
+Soil: Fast-draining soil is an ABSOLUTE MUST with this subshrub.
 Bush morning glory grows best in sandy or gravelly soils that are slightly alkaline.

 Watering: Does not tolerate wet, over-watered soil conditions.
 In Phoenix, there is usually no need to apply supplemental water during the winter months, but supplemental water is needed at least every two weeks during the summer.